 2. AUTHORITY AND JURISDICTION

 2.1 Food served at NC State must meet all federal, state and local requirements.
 Food sold or served at NC State falls under the regulatory jurisdiction of the Wake County Health Department, including permit issuance, facility inspections and grading, and oversight of food handling processes.
-University Dining is the only campus department authorized to hold a permit for campus food service operations.
+NC State Dining is the only campus department authorized to hold a permit for campus food service operations.

 3. PRODUCTION, SERVICE, AND SALE OF FOOD

 3.1 The intent of this PRR is to identify NC State Dining as the responsible department for food and beverages sold or provided at NC State or events hosted on the University’s core campus.
 Royalties, commissions, or fees generated from the provision of food, food and beverage contracts, or managed services provided by NC State Dining will remain with NC State Dining operations.